 In Second Grade, learning comes alive for students as they explore their country’s geography, national monuments, and historic landmarks through the collection of postcards from across the United States.

 As the postcards arrive, the students excitedly locate the state on the map and hang up the card.
 In doing so, the students gain a better understanding of state placement.
 They also use a tally chart to record the number of postcards that have been collected.
 Throughout the project, the students also work on puzzles, play games, and read books about the United States.
-After December recess, the students use learned skills to write letters to schools in the states from which they have not received postcards.
-After each state is represented on the class map, the group compiles the data during math class and creates a large bar graph.
+After December break, the students use learned skills to write letters to chambers of commerce in the states from which they have not received postcards.
+After each state is represented on the class map, the group compiles the data during math class and creates a bar graph.

 To culminate the study, each student chooses a state to research and, using various research materials, creates a travel brochure.
-The students hone their technology skills when searching for data on the internet and creating a number of the brochure pages using the Microsoft Word program.
+The students hone their technology skills when searching for data on the internet and creating a number of the brochure pages digitally.
 This project allows students to explore the United States in a way that is meaningful to them and to complete learning projects across the curriculum.
 Each year the class collects over 100 postcards and receives at least one postcard from each state!

 After focusing on the United States during the second trimester, the Second Graders complete the year with a study of Hoboken and the five boroughs of New York City, incorporating a number of curriculum areas, including Social Studies, Science, and Language Arts.